 The management of the design and construction stages need to be adequately resourced.
 The Employers Representative role in administering the PW-CF2 contract in accordance with the conditions is critical, and the employer, technical advisors and site agent must all ensure that communications are correctly channelled through the ER.
-Similarly the Design and Build Contractors engagement with the employers technical advisors with regard to compliance and approvals etc, should be through the ER.
+Similarly the Design and Build Contractors engagement with the Employer's Technical Advisors with regard to compliance and approvals etc, should be through the ER.

 - The process during the design stage of the works is set out in Appendix 1 and in more detail in Appendix 7. - The employer and technical advisors must ensure they can assess and respond to contractors proposals in a timely manner as set out within the Preliminaries.
 All approvals or requests for information must be clearly communicated.
 Clear Gateway stage approval and sign off is critical.
-Interim payments at these early stages must be in accordance with the pricing documents. - During construction stage the contractor will continue to produce detailed design proposals for the employers technical advisor team to assess.
+Interim payments at these early stages must be in accordance with the pricing documents. - During construction stage the contractor will continue to produce detailed design proposals for the Employer's Technical Advisory team to assess.
 Regular inspections will be required on site to ensure the Works Requirements and the works as demonstrated on the accepted compliance sample are being delivered on site.
 Regular site meetings must be held and recorded by the Employers Representative.

-• Programme should be monitored by the Employers Representative on a regular basis and any deviation on the programme highlighted to both contractor and employer, noting the effects of liquidated damages from an early stage where appropriate.

-Payment certificates must be issued in accordance with the contract, and care should be taken that bonds are in place as appropriate for payment for any goods or materials off-site or on-site prior to inclusion in the works.
+- Programme should be monitored by the Employers Representative on a regular basis and any deviation on the programme highlighted to both contractor and employer, noting the effects of liquidated damages from an early stage where appropriate. - Payment certificates must be issued in accordance with the contract, and care should be taken that bonds are in place as appropriate for payment for any goods or materials off-site or on-site prior to inclusion in the works.
 Regular cost reports should be prepared for the employer highlighting any potential claims or risks of dispute.
-The employer is obliged under the contract to pay for work certified by the Employers Representative.

-• The employer must ensure that technical advisors and site agent are adequately resourced to properly carry out and report on on-site and off-site inspections to ensure the quality of the housing delivery at all stages.
+The employer is obliged under the contract to pay for work certified by the Employers Representative. - The employer must ensure that technical advisors and site agent are adequately resourced to properly carry out and report on on-site and off-site inspections to ensure the quality of the housing delivery at all stages. - The duties of the Assigned Certifier must be fulfilled in submission of documents for Building Control prior to commencement notice and in collating documentation to enable Building Control approval upon completion.
+Inspections should be ongoing throughout the course of the project.